sanjeevsubedi/sanzeev.com.np/content/blog/2024-01-09/common-mistakes-asynchronous-javascript.md

 {% image "common-mistakes-asynchronous-javascript.png", title %}

+I have listed some of the common mistakes while writing asynchronous javaScript code as follows:

 ## 1. Using `forEach` for sequential promise execution

 Given we have a collection of **promises** as follows, we want to loop through each promise and wait for it to resolve before moving on to the next one.